What is a certified copy?

 Who can certify a document for me?

-IMPORTANT: You must tell us the full name, position and contact details of your certifier.
+IMPORTANT: You must include a copy of your certifier's business card or tell us their full name, position and contact details.
 Please include this information in your email when you send your certified copies or include a scan of their business card.